Diocesan Classical Gymnasium "Ruđer Bošković"

 Diocesan Classical Gymnasium "Ruđer Bošković" (Biskupijska klasična gimnazija Ruđera Boškovića u Dubrovniku) is a classical gymnasium in Dubrovnik, Croatia.
 It is affiliated with and operated by the Roman Catholic Diocese of Dubrovnik.
 It is named after former student Ruđer Bošković.

-Historical background

 It is one of the city's oldest educational institutions with roots dating back to a seminary founded by the Jesuits during the 17th century.
 The Collegium Ragusinum was the first such institution in the city of Dubrovnik.
 It had a strong tradition in the maritime sciences and is the predecessor of the present-day University of Dubrovnik.
 In 1941 the secondary school section was founded.

 The Diocesan Classical Gymnasium is not to be confused with Gimnazija Dubrovnik, which is a state-funded (rather than church-affiliated) general gymnasium outside the old town.

-In 1941, the classical gymnasium was formally established as a secondary school, continuing the legacy of its educational roots while expanding its focus to a broader classical curriculum.
-Today, it is known for its academic rigor and religious affiliation, nurturing students in both intellectual and spiritual development.

-School distinctions

-The Diocesan Classical Gymnasium "Ruđer Bošković" is distinct from other educational institutions in Dubrovnik, particularly the Gimnazija Dubrovnik, which is a state-funded, non-religious general gymnasium located outside the old city walls.
-The Diocesan Classical Gymnasium, on the other hand, remains closely tied to the Catholic Church and continues its tradition of providing a faith-based education with a focus on classical studies.

-Legacy and modern influence

-As one of Dubrovnik's most prestigious schools, the Diocesan Classical Gymnasium has produced many notable alumni who have contributed significantly to various fields, including the sciences, arts, and the Church.
-The school continues to attract students who are interested in pursuing a rigorous classical education while maintaining its strong ties to the city's historical and cultural heritage.